hmcts/sscs-track-your-appeal-frontend/README.md

 # SSCS - Track Your Appeal (TYA)

 Track your appeal is a node.js web application that allows an appellant to track the progress of their benefit appeal online.
-An appellant may also wish to subscribe to receive updates about their appeal via email and SMS, however, that is not part of this application.
+An appellant may also wish to subscribe to receive updates about their appeal via email and SMS, these are known as notifications and are not part of this application, they are part of the [API](https://git.reform.hmcts.net/sscs/track-your-appeal-api)

 ## Background

-An appellant can challenge a decision about a benefit claim from the Department for Work and Pensions (DWP) and ask for reconsideration of the decision before making an appeal, officially this is known as a mandatory reconsideration notice (MRN).
-The DWP must reconsider the decision and provide a response before an appellant can appeal to an independent tribunal.
-If an appellant is not not happy with the DWP’s reconsideration of the initial decision they may go on to appeal.
+Someone who receives a decision about their entitlement to benefits has the right to appeal against that decision, if they disagree with it.
+The first step is asking the Department for Work and Pensions to look at the decision again.
+This is known as requesting ‘Mandatory Reconsideration’.
+If they still disagree, they can appeal to the Social Security and Child Support tribunal.
+They are independent and will look at both sides before making a decision on the appeal.

+## TYA progress bar

 **There are 4 main statuses within TYA:**